rapidsai/cudf/docs/cudf/source/internals.md

 ## ColumnAccessor

 cuDF  `Series`, `DataFrame` and `Index` are all subclasses of an internal `Frame` class.
-The underlying data structure of `Frame` is a dictionary-like object known as `ColumnAccessor`, which can be accessed via the `._data` attribute:
+The underlying data structure of `Frame` is an ordered, dictionary-like object known as `ColumnAccessor`, which can be accessed via the `._data` attribute:

 ```python
 >>> a = cudf.DataFrame({'x': [1, 2, 3], 'y': ['a', 'b', 'c']})